How To Talk To the X100

 We provide reference code showing basic functionality for LabVIEW™, Matlab® and Python and pseudo-code that can be translated into most other programming languages, so no matter what your favourite language is, you should be up and running quickly.

 In order to make it as simple to program as possible we've made the X100 a "text-in text-out" system.
 You send it a command in a text string and it will send back the result in a text string.
-We've also made the commands as human-readable as possible so most of them should be self-explanatory (see the command list here).
+We've also made the commands as simple as possible so most of them should be self-explanatory (see the command list here).

 Example command and data strings